A class and a subclass:

 [[thisValue]]: This internal binding also exists in ECMAScript 5 and stores the value of

 [[HomeObject]]: Refers to the home object of the environment’s function.
-Filled in via an internal property
+Filled in via the internal slot

 super.
-Both the binding and the property are new in ECMAScript 6.
+Both the binding and the slot are new in ECMAScript 6.

 Referring to superproperties is handy whenever prototype chains are involved, which is why you can use it in method definitions (incl. generator method definitions, getters and setters) inside object literals and class definitions.
 The class can be derived or not, the method can be static or not.